Esperoct (turoctocog alfa pegol) for hemophilia

 In total, 160 patients — 102 from Pathfinder 2 and 58 from Pathfinder 5 — enrolled in Pathfinder 8.
 The estimated mean annualized bleed rate for all bleeds, excluding those associated with surgery, across all dosing regimens was 1.10.
 More than half (55.6%) of the patients in Pathfinder 8 experienced no bleeds that warranted treatment with a FVIII product during the study, again apart from perioperative bleeds.
 No one developed inhibitors during the trial or discontinued treatment due to adverse events.

-An ongoing global, Phase 3 trial called Pathfinder 6 (NCT02137850) is investigating the safety and efficacy of Esperoct in about 125 children with severe hemophilia A, infants to 5 year olds, who have never been treated with a FVIII product.
-The study’s main goal is to assess the proportion of patients developing FVIII inhibitors.
+A global Phase 3 trial called Pathfinder 6 (NCT02137850) assessed the safety and efficacy of Esperoct in children with severe hemophilia A who had never been treated with an FVIII product.
+The study’s main goal was to assess the proportion of patients developing FVIII inhibitors.

-An interim analysis of Pathfinder 6 showed that 29.9% of evaluable patients had developed inhibitors, a value that was within the expected range.
-Findings also suggested that Esperoct was effective at preventing and treating bleeds, with evaluable children in Pathfinder 6 having a median annualized bleed rate similar to that previously reported in children treated with Esperoct in Pathfinder 5.
+An end-of-trial analysis of Pathfinder 6 showed that 30% of evaluable patients had developed inhibitors, a value that was within the expected range.
+Findings also suggested Esperoct was effective at preventing and treating bleeds, with evaluable children in Pathfinder 6 having a median annualized bleed rate similar to that previously reported in children treated with Esperoct in Pathfinder 5.

 Common side effects of Esperoct